melezhik/SparrowCI/reporters.md

 More detailed explanation:

 Reporter will add a comment containing a pipeline build link to related Bugzilla bug.

-And if a build is successful and a commit message contains "close!" string close a bug.
+Optionally if a build has succeeded and a commit message contains `close!` string, reporter closed the bug.

 Bugzilla bug number is set in commit message with "bug: number" pattern.